 a) color me fucking concerned.

 b) how does it hurt trans* folk in any way if you use the slogan “Trust Women”?

-Pollit acts as if the Black Panthers never said, “Young power to the young people” because the Panthers once said, “Black power to the Black people”.
+Pollitt acts as if the Black Panthers never said, “Young power to the young people” because the Panthers once said, “Black power to the Black people”.
 Trust Women is not in dispute.
-What is in dispute is whether Pollit and others are willing to Trust Trans* People.
+What is in dispute is whether Pollitt and others are willing to Trust Trans* People.

 And here is where we get to the crux of the conflicts that have so injured trans*/feminist interactions while simultaneously providing such a rich opportunity to identify the value of transfeminist philosophy.

 Undoubtedly trans* liberation/ trans* advocacy has an ethical duty to anti-oppression work writ broadly.
 Of course that includes feminism.
-Pollit isn’t wrong for preferring transfeminism to mere trans* advocacy.
-Pollit is wrong to deny the basic analogies that actually undergird transfeminism, however.
+Pollitt isn’t wrong for preferring transfeminism to mere trans* advocacy.
+Pollitt is wrong to deny the basic analogies that actually undergird transfeminism, however.

 Well, consider this section:

 I don’t see how it denies “the existence and humanity of trans people” to use language that describes the vast majority of those who seek to end a pregnancy.
 Why can’t references to people who don’t identify as women simply be added to references to women?